Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/ideals.md

 Equality is the belief in the fundamental equality of all sentient beings, the importance of fairness, and the obligation to help those least fortunate.
 You focus on the plights of the downtrodden, and want to help them find the justice and respect that they deserve.

-A character who believes very strongly in Equality might be willing to pursue violent, disruptive revolution in order to right the wrongs of the current social system.
-By contrast, a character who does not care at all about Equality might overlook the plights of the poor and oppressed while going about their business.
+A character who believes very strongly in Equality might dedicate their lives to helping the poor, but be willing to pursue violent, disruptive revolution in order to right the wrongs of the current social system.

+By contrast, a character who does not care at all about Equality might allow people to reap the rewards of their hard efforts, even if it worsens existing inequality.

 ## Harmony

 Harmony is the belief in peace, the sanctity of nature, and the importance of setting aside your differences to work together.
 You have faith in the idea that we’re stronger together, and that our history, environment and society are all worth preserving.

-A character who believes very strongly in Harmony might prioritize upholding the status quo for the sake of societal stability, even it it is flawed.
-By contrast, a character who does not care at all about Harmony might ignore the needs of their community, placing their own needs first.
+A character who believes very strongly in Harmony might hold society together, but overlook the flaws with the status quo as they do so.

+By contrast, a character who does not care at all about Harmony might promote competition and strife in the hopes of acheiving better aggregate outcomes, even if it destabilizes society or harms people in the process.

 ## Liberty